nbirnel/sonarqube-demo/README.rst

 The ec2 instances' disks are not encrypted.
 There are convenience tradeoffs here.

-The instances have public IPs which are protected only AWS security groups.
+The instances have public IPs which are protected only by AWS security groups.
 While this is in theory secure, any mistake in the security group could leave the instances exposed.
 Defense in depth would call for